-Pig1 introduces recursion-a function that invokes itself.
-More about how this works later in the week.
+Pigl introduces recursion-a function that invokes itself.
+More about how this works next week.

 Another example: Remember how to play Buzz?
 You go around the circle counting, but if your number is divisible by 7 or has a digit 7 you have to say "buzz" instead: